jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 Map operations such as `get` and `count` were already very fast, compared to Clojure.
 This is one area which allowed jank to make up for its slower allocations.
 However, with the static objects, visitors, and concepts, these benchmarks also dropped significantly.

-I'm very excited to benchmark more once I've finished this work.
+I'm very excited to benchmark more once I've finished this work, but there's still more to do.
+This is only a half-way report!

 ## Status
-I'm half-way through the quarter now.
 Initial prototyping and benchmarking is finished and I'm ripping apart jank's inheritance object model to replace it with the tagged object model.
-This is a large effort, which is why I wanted to get this done while jank was still early; it changes how every jank object works.
+This is a large effort, which is why I wanted to get this done while jank was still young;
+it changes how every jank object works.
 At the end of the quarter, I'll be presenting more final numbers, as well as outlining future plans.

 ## Wrapping up
 You may be wondering how jank will handle dynamic objects now.
 For those, there